ephreal/rollbot/README.md

 * Spam messages to a channel
 * Set a timer

 Dice rolling features are still in progress.
-In particular, Shadowrun has a very complex dice rolling ruleset thta I am still adding new items to.
+In particular, Shadowrun has a very complex dice rolling ruleset that I am still adding new items to.
 Basic dice rolling is always available when a particular type of dice roll is unavailable.

 In addition to the above features, I have recently learned how to automatically update all portions of the bot.
 I'm looking into how to get automatic updates pushed out for those who would like it.